kongkrit/wireguard-vanity-address/README.md

 - `docker run -it --rm --network none -e NAME="john" kongkrit/wireguard-vanity-address` and it will print working wireguard public key that contains the word **john**.
 - You may want to limit CPU time that docker use.
 For example, suppose you have a 4-core system, adding flag \
   `--cpus 2` will limit docker to "2 CPUs equivalent" of total CPU usage.
+Read more about Docker's resource constraints [here](https://docs.docker.com/config/containers/resource_constraints/)
 - **The longer the name is, the slower the search.** Practical length is probably around 4 characters if you don't want to burn too much CPU time.

 - Output from docker will look something like this: